Meet Our Teachers

 -

-Inessa Frankowski
+Inessa Frantowski

 Inessa Frantowski is a Canadian comedian living in Los Angeles.
-And I do mean LIVING!
 She is a Canadian Screen and Canadian Comedy Award winner.
 An alumni of The Second City Mainstage in Toronto, UCB Maude in Los Angeles and Just For Laughs: New Faces in Montreal and currently in the Groundlings’ Sunday Company.
 Inessa is known for her fearless approach to stand-up comedy that blends wit, physicality, and original character work.
-She was a writer/performer on Canada's longest running sketch comedy television series, This Hour has 22 Minutes and plays a deranged Shopping Channel Host on the International Emmy nominated series, The Amazing Gayl Pile.
-Additional film/TV credits include: Cosmopolis, Greener Grass, American Princess, The Kids in the Hall: Death Comes to Town and the upcoming David Spade film Busboys.
+Film/TV credits include: This Hour has 22 Minutes, The Amazing Gayl Pile Cosmopolis, Greener Grass, American Princess, The Kids in the Hall: Death Comes to Town and the upcoming David Spade film Busboys.
 She has also been teaching comedy internationally for 15 years crafting specific curriculum for various institutions including the National Ballet School of Canada.
 Her stand up album, Help me, help ME is available on itunes/Spotify. @inessacomedy everywhere!
-She also hosts “SuperBloom” at the Elysian Vault.

 -